-To ensure the wing's airworthiness the Rook3 has to be periodically serviced and checked to guarantee that the glider continues to fulfil the EN certification results and to extend your glider's lifespan.
-We recommend a line check and trim inspection every 100 hours or 12 months depending what happens first.
-After that, the glider needs to be fully checked after 150 hours or 24 months of usage, whichever comes earlier.
+To ensure the wing's airworthiness the Q-light 3 should be periodically serviced and checked to guarantee that it continues to fulfil the EN certification results, and to extend your glider's life span.
+We recommend a line check and trim inspection every 100 hours or 12 months, depending on what happens first.
+After that, the glider needs to be fully checked after 150 hours or 24 months of usage, whichever comes first.
 This inspection includes checking the suspension lines, line geometry, riser geometry and the permeability of the canopy material.
 A certified inspector can then define the check interval depending on the glider's condition.
 Please note that the condition of the glider can vary considerably depending on the type of usage and environment.
 Salty coastal air or dunes will considerably affect your wing's material.
 For more information please visit our website.